dvsa/.github/README.md

 Inputs:
 * [REQUIRED] `php-version` - list of strings of all php versions which the workflow will run against
 * [OPTIONAL] `fail-fast` - boolean to control whether all steps in the matrix should be run, even if one of them fails

+## The `check-pr-title.yaml` starter workflow

+This workflow will check the title of a pull request and ensure it follows the conventional commit specification.

+> **Warning**
+> This workflow should only be used if `commitlint` is already configured in the repository.